I baked two loaves of Cranberry Cinnamon Swirl Bread, one for each of my favorite ways to enjoy breakfast.

 For the Filling:

 - 3/4 cup packed light brown sugar

 - 1 tablespoon ground cinnamon

-Lightly oil two 8 inch x 4 inch loaf pans.
+- Lightly oil two 8 x 4-inch loaf pans.
 Divide the dough into 2 equal pieces (use a kitchen scale if you have one).
-Place one piece on a lightly floured work surface and pat into a rectangle that is 5 inches wide by 8 inches long.
-Brush with half of the melted butter, sprinkle with half of the cinnamon sugar mixture (it will seem like a lot, but pile it thickly), and scatter half of the cranberries over the top.
+Place one piece on a lightly floured work surface and pat it into a rectangle that is 5 inches wide by 8 inches long.
+Brush with half of the melted butter, sprinkle with half of the cinnamon-sugar mixture (it will seem like a lot, but pile it thickly), and scatter half of the cranberries over the top.